Currently for the RapidSpike Uptime Monitoring Service you have the option to add one of three types of Uptime monitors.

 The last, and highest level of monitor is the HTTP Monitor.
 This monitor is checking for the existence of pages for your monitored website.
 The monitor work by looking at the HTTP Response Code for the configured page.
 If a page exists, the web server will return a status code of 200, which means OK.
 This is a simple check to ascertain if a page exists on a website.

-At this level you can also add what is called a Content Check.
-This extra level of complexity not only check the correct response code but also checks that some text is shown on the page.
-This is very useful for checking that everything is working by checking for the existence of some text that you know should be visible on a specific page.
+At this level, you can add a Content Check.
+It has an extra level of complexity because an HTTP monitor checks the correct response code but can also check for text on the page.
+This is very useful for checking that someone on your page is working as expected.

 Why would I use them all?

-If only the ping monitor is responding then the web server may have crashed or firewall rule added on your network device preventing access.
+If only the ping monitor is responding, then the web server may have crashed or there may be a firewall rule preventing access.
 If the Ping monitor goes down (and presuming it was not initially blocked) then it is normally an indication that there is a total server outage or something between us and the server totally blocking access.